loopbackio/loopback-datasource-juggler/README.md

 # Loopback Data

-Loopback Data is a data source abstraction, providing **common interfaces** to access and manipulate many sources for data.
+Loopback Data is an ORM that provides a common set of interfaces for interacting with databases, REST apis, and other data sources.

 ## Installation